kimdurante/intro-to-gdal/content/indexmosiac.md

 ## Creating a Mosaic

 Mosaicing raster tiles (DOQQs) and creating an overview image using a VRT (Virtual Dataset) file.
-VRT are XML documents containing properties such as pixel dimensions and geometries which allow you to merge (mosaic) several raster files
+VRTs are XML documents containing properties such as pixel dimensions and geometries which allow you to merge (mosaic) several raster files

 <img src="https://raw.githubusercontent.com/kimdurante/intro-to-gdal/master/images/mosaic.png" width="500">